 We do not anticipate any risks to taking part in this research.
 The questions that we are asking have been used in several research studies before.
-Based on feedback from families during Wave 1 and 2 of the 1000 Families study, we have removed questions that may have caused family members distress.
-However, it is possible that you will find some of the questions to be upsetting because we do ask about your well-being and some of the difficulties faced by you and your family.
+Based on feedback from families during Wave 1 and 2 of the 1000 Families Study, we have removed questions that may have caused family members distress.
+However, it is possible that you will find some of the questions to be upsetting because we do ask about your well-being and some of the difficulties faced by you, your family, and your child with intellectual disability.
 We do also ask about positive experiences.
 If you are upset by any of the questions, you do not have to respond to them and you are under no obligation to continue with the survey.